 Post-secondary students, and Indigenous learners from across Canada are invited to apply.
-Successful candidates will have the opportunity to start the program in the spring, summer and fall of 2022.
+Successful candidates will have the opportunity to start the program as early as now and as late as Spring 2023.

 Voices of the program: Meet the interns from the 2021 cohort

 “I arrived in the role of this internship as an Indigenous woman seeking to work with nearby nations toward food sovereignty, food sustainability and to support the resurgence of land and marine-based learning.
 What drives me in all the work I do is a desire to engage with and maintain Traditional Ecological Knowledge.”